THE REMNANT (EXCERPT OF THE CONQUEROR)

 Phinehas received the blessing of the Lord because he acted sternly and decisively in killing a sinning Israelite.

-Phinehas, the son of Eleazar, the son of Aaron the priest, hath turned my wrath away from the children of Israel, while he was zealous for my sake among them, that I consumed not the children of Israel in my jealousy.
-Wherefore say, Behold, I give unto him my covenant of peace: (Numbers 25:11,12)
+“Phinehas the son of Eleazar, the son of Aaron the priest, has turned back My wrath from the children of Israel, because he was zealous with My zeal among them, so that I did not consume the children of Israel in My zeal.

 Whoever would be in the army of the Lord must be ready to take God’s side against Satan, against worldly believers, and, in the Day of the Lord, against wicked people.